 - The perfect diving destination for all

-If you are not an experienced diver, or even if you’ve never dove before, Bali can be a great choice to start or continue your training.
-The great visibility, gentle currents and water temperature are ideal conditions to get introduced to the wonders of underwater discoveries.
+If you are not an experienced diver, or even if you’ve never dived before, Bali can be a great choice to start or continue your training.
+The great visibility, gentle currents, and water temperature are ideal conditions to get introduced to the wonders of underwater discoveries.

 - The kingdom of shipwrecks